 6. Senegalese Twists

-If you are not that much into braids and prefer a protective style that is less heavy and low maintenance, than Senegal’s twists might be a good move.
+If you are not that much into braids and prefer a simple protective hairstyle that is less heavy and low maintenance, then Senegal’s twists might be a good move.

 Learn how to do chunky Senegalese Twists here.

 Passion Twists are a mix between Senegalese twists and goddess locs.